openware-ai/protocol/README.md

 The protocol's design leverages a three-layer validation hierarchy, encompassing direct knowledge verification, consensus-based agreement, and temporal knowledge tracking.
 This ensures that knowledge within the network is consistently validated, accurately revised, and effectively integrated, fostering a dynamic and intelligent ecosystem.

+## Epistemic Logic - Bible for Agent

+The Openware AI Protocol embeds epistemic logic into the validator network, the protocol not only enhances the reliability and security of AI operations but also promotes the continuous evolution of agent intelligence.
+This innovative design addresses key challenges in decentralized AI management, such as knowledge consistency, belief revision, and collective decision-making.

+The protocol's emphasis on epistemic validation and collective intelligence formation sets it apart from traditional blockchain frameworks.
+It provides a scalable and adaptive solution for managing AI agents, ensuring that they can learn, evolve, and collaborate effectively within a decentralized environment.
+This approach not only improves the operational efficiency of AI agents but also contributes to the broader field of AI research by offering a new paradigm for agent-based systems.
 # Contibutors:

 * Paul@igot.ai